sergioesenebe/myTrip/README.md

 - **Search** by name, country, or city.
 - **Sort** by popularity (likes), most recent or most detailed.
 - View **trips from people you follow**.
 - Trip detail: Title, description, country, city and writer.
+- View trips with interesting destinations, **like** your favorites, and **save** them for later.

 ### 🧑‍🤝‍🧑 Travelers
 - Browse **users**.